idvorkin/idvorkin.github.io/_d/time_off.md

 - **Do extra streches/cardio** - Remember energy positive, and keeps you injury free.

+- **Bring stuff to help you eat healthy**
+    - Bring the micowavable popcorn popper and instant soup.
+These are some of my favorite low calorie foods.
+    - Bring a travel scale - that mindfulness around weight is great.

 ### Emotional Health

 - **Pay yourself first** - Make time for yourself in the morning, go to bed early and get coffee shop time, gratefulness journal, meditation etc. This grounds me through the day, and gives me the calmness I need and a chance to figure out the essential.